oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 ## OAuth Authorization Server Metadata Registry

-This specification requests registration the following parameter in the "OAuth Authorization Server Metadata" registry established in {{RFC8414}}.
+This specification requests registration of the following parameter in the "OAuth Authorization Server Metadata" registry established in {{RFC8414}}.

 ### Registry Contents